 Notify your doctor if you suspect you may have persistent side effects from lithium or if you develop diarrhea, vomiting, fever, unsteady walking, fainting, confusion, slurred speech, or rapid heart rate.

-Tell your doctor about history of cancer, heart disease, kidney disease, epilepsy, and allergies.
+Tell your doctor about your medical history, including cancer, heart disease, kidney disease, epilepsy, and allergies.
 Make sure your doctor knows about all other drugs you are taking.
 Avoid products that are low in sodium (salt) since a low sodium diet can lead to excessively high lithium levels.
 While taking lithium, use caution when driving or using machinery and limit alcoholic beverages.
+People who take lithium also should consult with their doctor before taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, because those medications can increase lithium levels.

 If you miss a dose of lithium, take it as soon as you remember it -- unless the next scheduled dose is within two hours (or six hours for slow-release forms).
 If so, skip the missed dose and resume your usual dosing schedule.
 Do not "double up" the dose to catch up.